 “How do you motivate your student…?
 First by shutting up.”

 This is the part many writing teachers get wrong.
 They endlessly go on about the importance of editing and refining and how to do it and why it’s so vital (insert ironic laughter here).
-Okay–guilty.
-But even editors forget communication is a two-way street.
-And because we’re selfish human children who forget the world isn’t all about our needs, we all could use the reminder that no good book (or conversation) happens with just one person speaking.
+And, guilty.
+Even editors forget communication is a two-way street.
+And because we’re selfish human children who forget the world isn’t all about us and our needs, we could all use the reminder that no good book (or conversation) happens with just one person speaking.

 So obviously, getting the readers’ interests and questions into your work doesn’t happen automatically.
 You’ve got to be willing to quit pushing the river and listen for them.
 And that’s where a well-trained editor can help.